 Heading off stage and apparently to Acapulco, it's revealed that DiBiase somehow slipped Wimply a sackful of cash in order for his silence.
 I guess everyone DOES have a price, which is a great lesson for kids.

-But here's my question: After seeing the damning evidence on video.... what could have possibly be in that envelope?!?
+But here's my question: After seeing the damning evidence on video.... what could have possibly been in that envelope?!?